1956 Porsche 356A T1 Coupe

 *brake fluid flush

-A clear title in the prior owner’s name and a pile of service records spanning 1979 through 2018 are included.
+A clear title, copy of factory Kardex, original owner’s manual and a stack of service records spanning 1979 through 2018 are included.

-Detailed photos are provided in the gallery, and two videos are shown below.
+More than 60 detailed photos are provided in the gallery, and three videos are shown below.